Obc

 -

-"beyn": Uses the Beyn's contour integral method to solve the NEVP to find the eigenpairs within a specified contour in the complex plane.
+"beyn": Uses the Beyn's contour integral method2 to solve the NEVP and find the eigenpairs within a specified contour in the complex plane.
+Also see ther_o,r_i,m_0, andnum_quad_pointsparameters for configuration of the contour integral method. -

-"full": Uses a full dense eigensolver to solve for all eigenvalues by linearizing the problem.
-This results in a doubled problem size which is also not reduced by block sectioning / periodicity.
+"full": Uses a full dense eigensolver to solve for all eigenvalues, linearizing the original polynomial problem.
+This results in a doubled problem size which is also not reduced by block sectioning or exploiting periodicity.

 Only used if algorithm is set to "spectral".